haki-m/ADF/README.md

 - xfiles_paths = ["/.../.../image.jpg","/.../.../son.mp3"]
 - files_name = ["image.jpg","son.mp3"]

-### selected_xfolder(xfolder_path,folder_name)
+### selected_xfolder(xfolder_path, folder_name)

 This signal send the folder directory _(xfolder_path)_ and the folder name _(folder_name)_

 ### dialog_closed
-Note : This signal is when the popup closed from the close button and you should use `close bullon` to hide the dialog file it is note like "Hide() function"
+Note : This signal is when the popup closed from the close button, and you should use `close bullon` to hide the dialog file it is not like "Hide() function"
 ```
 ## Functions